ganeti/ganeti/doc/design-2.3.rst

-- the total node memory, CPU count are very seldom changing; the total node disk space is also slow changing, but can change at runtime; the free memory and free disk will change significantly for some jobs, but on a short timescale; in general, these values will mostly “constant” during the lifetime of a job
+- the total node memory, CPU count are very seldom changing; the total node disk space is also slow changing, but can change at runtime; the free memory and free disk will change significantly for some jobs, but on a short timescale; in general, these values will be mostly “constant” during the lifetime of a job
 - we already have a periodic set of jobs that query the node and instance state, driven the by :command:`ganeti-watcher` command, and we're just discarding the results after acting on them

-Given the above, it makes sense to cache inside the master daemon the results of node and instance state (with a focus on the node state).
+Given the above, it makes sense to cache the results of node and instance state (with a focus on the node state) inside the master daemon.

 The cache will not be serialised to disk, and will be for the most part transparent to the outside of the master daemon.